 GRH transportation service is provided through contracts with COG by several taxi companies, a Transportation Network Company (TNC), a rental car company, and Baltimore's Metro.
 Commuters make their GRH trip request through a menu option provided on COG's Commuter Connections 800 telephone number or through the Commuter Connections web site.
 The telephone menu option transfers all calls for GRH trips directly to an operations contractor and the email request produces and sends a notification to the contractor.
 The contractor reviews and assesses the trip request and approves or denies the request based on the GRH Participation Guidelines.
-The contractor.
+The contractor then arranges the approved trips with the appropriate transportation contractor.
 If a trip request is denied, the commuter is offered an arranged trip at their own expense.

-COG/TPB staff will continue management and monitoring of contract services for dayto-day operations services.
+COG/TPB staff will continue management and monitoring of contract services for day-to-day operations services.
 Day to day operations include confirming ride request eligibility, dispatching rides through the ride service providers, tracking ride requests in the GRH database, processing invoices for payment for ride service providers, the daily operations contractor and for the general public for transit vouchers.